DiffProgramming/www/call-for-papers.md

 Papers should be of up to 6 pages (not including references) and they should use the [NeurIPS 2021 LaTeX template](https://neurips.cc/Conferences/2021/PaperInformation/StyleFiles).

 Submitted papers are non-archival.
 The reviewing process will be double-blind and will assess the papers based on clarity, novelty, and relevance to the broad field of differentiable programming.
+Accepted papers will be presented as posters, and selected few papers will be accepted as contributed talks.